-C. Steib reported that in the 2-day Synchronicity Conference, that the DC Dept. Health presented a pilot program it was doing with HOPWA on PrEP Housing.
+C. Steib reported that in the 2-day Synchronicity Conference from the DC Dept. Health was doing a pilot program with HOPWA on PrEP Housing.
 This program was an 18-24 month agreement for people who were not positive but seeking PrEP.
-It was a program combining case management, behavioral health, wellness, education, employment, and sexual health.
+I was a program combining case management, behavioral health, wellness, education, employment, and sexual health.
 It followed the Master Lease model: individuals would agree to PrEP and, in turn, receive assistance on housing either through placement or financial assistance.
 K. Carter asked who was in charge of funding, and C. Steib answered that it was unclear due to the number of panelists.
 He mentioned reaching out to those on the panel.
 C. Steib asked J. Williams if it was possible to have AACO gather more information about the program.
 J. Williams responded that he would look into it but warned that the housing program contained other factors that AACO did not directly engage in.
-This was one of the reasons that the HOPWA program was reorganized into another part of city government.
+This was one of the reasons that the HOPWA program was reorganized into another part of the City government.

-A. Williams suggested that this was an opportunity for inter-agency collaboration within the city.
+A. Williams suggested that this was an opportunity for inter-agency collaboration within the City.
 M. Ross-Russell added that she received the contact information of the person who supported Washington D.C.'s Planning Body.
-If anyone had questions, they could refer them to her at the end of the meeting and they would be forwarded to their planning body staff.
+If anyone had questions, they could refer them to her at the end of the meeting.